 The NCCoE and its collaborators have produced this practice guide to demonstrate the practicality and effectiveness of using the Internet Engineering Task Force’s Manufacturer Usage Description (MUD) Specification (RFC 8520) to strengthen security for IoT devices on home and small-business networks.
 This practice guide demonstrates how organizations can use MUD to reduce the vulnerability of IoT devices to network-based threats such as distributed denial of service attacks (DDoS) and mitigate the potential for harm resulting from exploitation of IoT devices.
 MUD works by enabling networks to automatically permit each IoT device to send and receive only the traffic it requires to perform as intended, while blocking unauthorized communication with the device.

 Users can implement MUD via several different approaches.
-This practice guide describes four MUD implementations, three of which were documented in the previous version of this practice guide, and one of which (Build 3) is new in this version:
+This practice guide describes four MUD implementations:

 - Build 1 uses products from Cisco Systems, DigiCert, Forescout and Molex.